uswds/uswds-site/README.md

 # Draft U.S. Web Design Standards documentation

-Website and documentation for using the Draft U.S. Web Design Standards: [https://standards.usa.gov](https://standards.usa.gov).
-Previously, the documentation was part of the [same repository as the Standards](https://github.com/18F/web-design-standards).
-We have separated them to provide more clarity.
-This README includes steps to pull the latest version of the Standards into your local instance of the documentation.
+This repo includes code and documentation for the Draft U.S. Web Design Standards website.
+For information on the Standards (components) themselves, please visit [web-design-standards](https://github.com/18F/web-design-standards).

+Note that this README includes steps to pull the latest version of the Standards into your local instance of the documentation.

 ## Running locally